1944 Christchurch mayoral election: Results

-The election was held on Saturday, 27 May 1944, from 9am to 6pm.
+The election was held on Saturday, 27 May 1944, from 9 a.m. to 6 p.m.
 For the first time, enrolment had become compulsory, although voting itself was not compulsory (as it remains to this day).
 There were five separate elections for Christchurch people: mayor (2 candidates), city council (46 candidates for 16 positions), the North Canterbury Hospital Board (27 candidates for 10 positions), and the Lyttelton Harbour Board (9 candidates for 4 positions), and the North Canterbury Catchment Board (newly constituted; 9 candidates for 4 positions).
 The first-past-the-post voting system was used and absentee voting was not allowed for.
 There were 23 polling booths in Christchurch Central and Richmond, 23 polling booths across Linwood, Woolston, and Mount Pleasant, 26 polling booths across St Albans and Papanui, 31 polling booths across Sydenham and Spreydon, 1 polling booth in Lyttelton, and 6 polling booths in New Brighton; a total of 110 booths.
 In addition, there were a total of 8 polling booths in Riccarton and Sumner for the North Canterbury Catchment Board election.

 Andrews had a significant majority, getting 22,765 votes compared to Macfarlane's 13,702.
 The last time there had been such a clear majority was at the 1925 mayoral election.
 The turnout for the mayoral election was circa 46.4 percent.